top of page

 1860 – In April, Leon is documented working at Belmont as the gardener.
 In June, the US Census lists him as age 35 born in France and living in the gardener’s house at Belmont with Robert Kunze.

 1868 - Leon was elected to the Tennessee Horticultural Society at the Spring of 1868 meeting.
 [Republican Banner 4/5/68].
+He also exhibited at the society's fall exhibition.
 On April 9th, Leon’s brother John Baptiste Geny arrived in Nashville.
 Also, a gardener he had hoped to teach French.
 He married in June of the same year and went into the florist business immediately.
 He opened his first green house at the corner of Warren and Jackson Street.
 This business continues today.

 1870 – He is mentioned in the paper as a member of the French Aid Society in Nashville [Republican Banner 9/16/70].
 The US Census listed him living close to Belmont age 54 with his wife Annie age 38.
 Annie Klein (sometimes spelled Anna) was born 1830 in Metze of the province of Loraine, France.
 The couple had no children but adopted her nephew Jacob Barot (1857-1907) known as Jaques who continued growing vegetables and flowers after the 1893 death of Annie.